sparticvs/libresum/README.md

 should be written.

 ## Multiple Entry Application (Planned)
-Depending how the binary is called (for instance it's name) it how it will act.
+Depending how the binary is called (for instance it's name) is how it will act.
 The point of this is that you don't need to configure aliases or wrapper scripts, just use a soft link to the program named as the program you want.